9. Discipline and Grievances Policies

 Step II: Department/Program or School

-If the grievance relates to an action taken by or behavior of a supervisory authority within your department or program (e.g., Department Chair, Program Director, Director of Graduate Studies, Graduate Assistant supervisor, faculty mentor), you may notify directly a GSAS representative (e.g., GSAS Dean, GSAS Ombudsperson).
+- If the grievance relates to an action taken by or behavior of a supervisory authority within your department or program (e.g., Department Chair, Program Director, Director of Graduate Studies, Graduate Assistant supervisor, faculty mentor), you may notify directly a GSAS representative (e.g., GSAS Dean, GSAS Assistant Dean).
 GSAS will work with the complainant and the supervisory authority to mediate and resolve the incident effectively and expeditiously.

-Ombudsperson/Director of Student Development and Special Events, who is available to serve as student advocate; facilitate collaboration between the department or program, the Office of Institutional Equity and Compliance, and/or the Office of Student Life; and support appropriately all parties.
+- If a discrimination-based conflict, complaint, or concern is conveyed to a Department and/or Program administrator, they are strongly encouraged to inform the GSAS Assistant Dean of Student Professional Development, who is available to serve as student advocate; facilitate collaboration between the department or program, the Office of Institutional Equity and Compliance, and/or the Office of Student Life; and support appropriately all parties.

 Step III: University